fjfinch/OPSEC/README.md

 # OPSEC
-Personal repository for bundling important stuff to help me learn offensive security.
-Rep consists out of 4 folders: notes, tools, configs and backups.
+Personal repository to configure an offensive security VM, and to learn about pentesting/red teaming.
+Rep consists out of 3 folders:

+* configs
+* notes
+* tools

+Everything can be automatically

+## Configs
+A folder containing configuration files for different programs.
+So I don't have to manually setup everything, every time I create a new VM.
+Configuring can be done automatically with Ansible.

 ## Notes
 Notes are written for me to understand certain topics, not to explain it to others.
 Probably ignored important things, because I either really understand it, still have to write it, or ignored it bc I think it is not important :-).